 - Status of breeding to feed international hunger

 After a lively discussion, it was decided that we will submit a proposal for a colloquium.
-If it did not get funded, we will consider for the workshop.
-Regarding topics for the colloquium, “Breeding vegetables and fruits for the tropics” will be pursued in collaboration with Fruit Breeding Working Group.
+If it does not get funded, we will consider the same topic for a workshop.
+Regarding topics for the colloquium, “Breeding vegetables and fruits for nutritional improvement” will be pursued in collaboration with the Fruit Breeding Working Group.

 Election of new officers: Secretary elect needed

-Dr. Mark Farnham, Vegetable Breeder at USDA-ARS, Charleston, SC was nominated to be the new secretary of the working group.
-The members present unanimously voted to elect Mark to this position.
-Congratulations Mark!
+Dr. Michael Mazourek, Vegetable Breeder at Cornell University, NY was nominated to be the new secretary of the working group.
+The members present unanimously voted to elect Michael to this position.
+Congratulations Michael!